 Established in 2014, Steel Safety Day was set up to reinforce awareness of the five most common causes of safety incidents and to create a safer working environment across the entire steel industry worldwide.
-By focusing on the five causes - moving machinery, falling from height, falling objects, gas & asphyxiation, and moving cranes - worldsteel intends to set up a continuous improvement process and reiterate its commitment to the safety and health of the people who work in the industry.
+By focusing on the five causes - moving machinery, falling from height, falling objects, on-site traffic and process safety incidents - worldsteel intends to set up a continuous improvement process and reiterate its commitment to the safety and health of the people who work in the industry.

-Ahead of the Steel Safety Day, worldsteel requests all its members and the wider steel industry to carry out an extensive safety audit on the five main causes of incidents between now and the Steel Safety Day on 28 April 2016.
+Ahead of the Steel Safety Day, worldsteel requested all its members and the wider steel industry to carry out an extensive safety audit.

 The five most common causes of safety incidents and preventative measures have been identified as follows:

 Moving machinery – Isolate, lock or pin all energy sources before any machinery is accessed.